La5te2/ChessAI/Melano.md

 \end{cases}
 $$

 Thus the schedule uses linear warmup followed by inverse-square-root decay.
-The `--seed` value initializes LibTorch and the two shuffle stages.
-A positive `--grad-clip` clips the global gradient norm before each AdamW step and terminates training when that norm is nonfinite.
+A deterministic seed controls parameter initialization and both shuffle stages.
+Let $g_{\max}>0$ be the gradient-norm limit.
+Before each AdamW step, training clips the global gradient norm to $g_{\max}$ and terminates when that norm is nonfinite.

-Precision `fp32` evaluates the forward pass and both losses in float32.
-Precision `bf16` requires CUDA and applies BF16 autocast to the forward pass, while Policy logits, Value predictions and losses are converted to float32 before loss evaluation.
+In FP32 training, the forward pass and both losses use float32.
+BF16 training requires CUDA and applies BF16 autocast to the forward pass, while Policy logits, Value predictions and losses are converted to float32 before loss evaluation.

-Training writes a checkpoint at every positive optimizer step divisible by `--save-every`.
-It also writes one after each processed epoch pass, including the final partial pass stopped by a positive `--max-steps`.
+Let $K_{\mathrm{save}}>0$ be the periodic checkpoint interval.
+Training writes a checkpoint whenever the optimizer-step count is divisible by $K_{\mathrm{save}}$, after every processed epoch pass and after the final partial pass imposed by $K_{\max}$.
 The top-level archive contains `model` and `arch`.
 The architecture archive stores type identifier 2, $C$, $B$ and action size 4672 as integer tensors.
 Saving first writes a sibling `.tmp` file and then atomically replaces the destination.
 Loading validates every architecture field before constructing the model and restoring its parameters.

 ## 6. Search

 ### 6.1 Search Modes

-Search mode `closed` evaluates the root once and derives its initial move ranking from $P_\theta(a\mid s)$.
-With a positive simulation cap, search mode `only-mcts` evaluates exact-state leaves in neural batches and derives its initial ranking from the resulting MCTS root distribution.
+In `closed` mode, search evaluates the root once and derives its initial move ranking from $P_\theta(a\mid s)$.
+In `only-mcts` mode with a positive simulation cap, search evaluates exact-state leaves in neural batches and derives its initial ranking from the resulting MCTS root distribution.
 An `only-mcts` search with a zero simulation cap returns the same legal Policy distribution as `closed`.
-Both modes subsequently apply the enabled IMF and RPP decision components defined in Section 6.4.
+In either mode, search subsequently applies the enabled IMF and RPP decision components defined in Section 6.4.

-Search precision `fp32` performs neural evaluation in float32.
-Search precision `bf16` requires CUDA, applies BF16 autocast to the forward pass and converts the legal Policy and Value results to float32 before tree operations.
+With FP32 search precision, neural evaluation uses float32.
+BF16 search precision requires CUDA, applies BF16 autocast to the forward pass and converts the legal Policy and Value results to float32 before tree operations.

-In `only-mcts`, root evaluation creates one outgoing edge $(s,a)$ for every legal action and stores $P_\theta(a\mid s)$ as the edge prior $P(s,a)$.
+In `only-mcts` mode, search initializes the root with one outgoing edge $(s,a)$ for every legal action and stores $P_\theta(a\mid s)$ as the edge prior $P(s,a)$.
 The prior remains fixed throughout the search.
 Let $N(s,a)$ be the completed visit count of edge $(s,a)$ and let $N(s)=\sum_aN(s,a)$ be the completed visit count of node $s$.

 During batched selection, a virtual visit reserves every node on a selected path until the corresponding terminal or neural evaluation has been backed up.
 Let $N_v(s,a)$ be the virtual-visit count of edge $(s,a)$ and let $N_v(s)=\sum_aN_v(s,a)$.
 Selection uses the augmented counts